go-faster/jx/README.md

 simplified implementation and reduced scope, allowing to focus on json stream processing.

 ## Capture
 The `Decoder.Capture` method allows to unread everything is read in callback.
-This is useful for multi-pass parsing:
+This is useful for multi-pass parsing.
 ```go
 func TestDecoder_Capture(t *testing.T) {
 	d := DecodeStr(`["foo", "bar", "baz"]`)